lirantal/gulp-mraudit/README.md

 Option | Description |
 --- | --- |
-req.body. | Potential noSQ injection with directly using parsed JSON objects in ExpressJS's `req.body`.
+`req.body.` | Potential noSQ injection with directly using parsed JSON objects in ExpressJS's `req.body`.
 This warning can be wavered if the object being accessed was already sanitized and filtered before.
-Or if ExpressJS does not use the `bodyParser` middleware for `json` or `urlencoded` options. child_process.exec( | Potential OS command injection due to the use of directly calling a command line option with `.exec` where the first argument is the name of a command, which could potentially be originated from user manipulated input. eval( | Interpreting JavaScript code in real-time could on potential user manipulated input could.|
+Or if ExpressJS does not use the `bodyParser` middleware for `json` or `urlencoded` options.
+`child_process.exec(` | Potential OS command injection due to the use of directly calling a command line option with `.exec` where the first argument is the name of a command, which could potentially be originated from user manipulated input.
+`eval(` | Interpreting JavaScript code in real-time on potential user manipulated input could result in malicious JavaScript code executed in the context of the application and complete access to the user's browser.
+`setTimeout(`, `setInterval(` | Both of these functions can result in malicious JavaScript injection similar to how `eval(` is dangerous to use.

 # Author